 Most product data analytics focus on what happened.
 What really gives you an edge, though, is predicting what will happen next.

+In product information management, that changes fast now.
 For years, PIM analytics meant dashboards showing data completeness percentages and workflow status updates.
 You measured how much product information you had, not how well it performed.

-That approach is becoming obsolete as organizations realize their product data contains predictive intelligence just waiting to be unlocked.
+But for now, this approach is becoming obsolete as organizations realize their product data contains predictive intelligence just waiting to be unlocked.

-Your product attributes have predictive signals you are probably not using.
+Your product attributes have predictive signals you are probably not using:

+With advanced analytics platforms, you can analyze these attribute correlations to forecast demand at granular levels.
 Instead of predicting that "winter jackets will sell well," you can predict that medium-sized navy wool coats will outperform large black polyester ones in specific markets.
+That level of granularity completely changes inventory planning and product development decisions.

 You need different content approaches for different channels.
 What converts on Amazon differs from what works on your own e-commerce site.
 What drives sales in retail differs from what succeeds in B2B catalogs.